davidvazteixeira/baseflask/README.md

 Minimun working Flask app to run in Heroku server.
 Just clone and use heroku-cli.

 * Version: Python3
-* Packages: flask, gunicorn
+* Main packages: flask, gunicorn
 * Tools: heroku-cli

+>Note: New to git?
+New to Heroku?
+Keep reading for an **extremely straightforward tutorial!**

 # Git and Heroku CLI

-New to git?
-New to Heroku?

 ## Git